 Already receiving assistance?
 Check out our renewal and repayment options.

-Applicants for our programs must be planning to attend an accredited college or university during the 2019-2020 school year as full-time students.
+Applicants for our programs must be planning to attend an accredited college or university as full-time students.
 All loans, scholarships, and grants are for students seeking their first undergraduate degree and are awarded for no more than five school years.
 No loans, scholarships, or grants are available for graduate-level studies.

 General Eligibility: Applicants must be under 24 years old.
 Applicants must have a parent eligible for MOAA membership or be children of active duty, Reserve, National Guard, or retired enlisted military personnel.
 If the applicant served in a uniformed service before completing college, his or her maximum age for eligibility will be increased by the number of years he or she so served, up to five years.
 Applicants must have a high school GPA of 3.0 or higher.
 Children attending U.S. military academies and academy prep schools are not eligible.
 If selected for any Educational Assistance program, the sponsoring parent must have a paid MOAA membership throughout the college years and, if applicable, until the loan is repaid.
 Male applicants must affirm they have registered or will register for the Selective Service (by accepting the terms at the end of the application).